gpufit/Gpuspline/docs/api.rst

 +++++++++++++++++++++++++++

 This function calculates 1D cubic spline coefficients for intervals between data points of the input data.
 Every interval is represented by 4 coefficients.
+The number of spline intervals is one less than the number of data points.

 .. code-block:: cpp